mariopineda/drpineda.ca/_posts/2014-02-12-Darwin-Day.md

 I cannot comprehend what makes you cling to Kingdom Come
 </blockquote>

-<p>This verse refers to <a href="http://pineda-krch.com/2011/02/12/darwin-day-happy-birthday-charley-boy-and-many-more/">the death Anne Elizabeth “Annie”</a> (1841–1851) Darwin's second child and first daughter, who was diagnosed with “<a href="http://www.aibs.org/bioscience-press-releases/resources/Berra.pdf">bilious fever with typhoid character</a>”.
+<p>This verse refers to the death Anne Elizabeth “Annie” (1841–1851) Darwin's second child and first daughter, who was diagnosed with “<a href="http://www.aibs.org/bioscience-press-releases/resources/Berra.pdf">bilious fever with typhoid character</a>”.
 She died at the age of 10 from tuberculosis.
 The death of Anne was devastating and in <a href="http://www.darwinproject.ac.uk/death-of-anne-darwin">a memorial of his daughter Darwin wrote</a>:<p>

 <blockquote>
 We have lost the joy of the Household, and the solace of our old age:— she must have known how we loved her; oh that she could now know how deeply, how tenderly we do still &amp; shall ever love her dear joyous face.
 Blessings on her.—